jfabia/coursera_datascience_course03/README.md

 ### `run_analysis.R`
 This script will generate a tidy data set for the data provided by the assignment.
 The script can be run at any working directory.
 The script will:
-* Download the data set and park it in a subfolder, `'./data'`.
-If this folder does not exist yet, it will create it.
+* Check if the required data sets are in the working directory.
+If the files aren't available, the code will extract the zip file.
+If the zip file does not exist, the code will download it.
 * Extract the contents of the zip file in the data folder.
-The subfolder created is `./data/UCI HAR Dataset`.
+The subfolder created is `./UCI HAR Dataset`.
 * Read the following data files as dataframes.
     * `activity_labels.txt`
     * `features.txt`